sufiiyan/sufiiyan/README.md

  &nbsp;

 - How to reach me: **Drop me a mail <a href="mailto:sufixyaan@gmail.com">here</a>** or
-Ping me on discord - Michael Scarn#1890
+Ping me on discord - okabe#1890
  &nbsp;

 ### 💻 Languages and Tools: